 The following proposition clarifies the universal property of this construction. \begin{prop}[\cite{Heiss:2019aa}] The quotient functor $q:\BC\to \BC_{h}$ is the Dwyer-Kan localization at the coarse equivalences. \end{prop}

-In the following we provide models for the homotopy coequalizer and homotopy quotients by group actions for the homotopy theory on $\BC$ generated by the coarse equivalences.
+In the following, we provide models for the homotopy coequalizer and homotopy quotients by group actions for the homotopy theory on $\BC$ generated by the coarse equivalences.
 We start with coequalizers.
-We consider two maps in $\BC$. \begin{ddd} We let $X//(f,g)$ denote the set $X$ with the bornology induced from $X$ and the coarse structure generated by the coarse structure of $X$ and the entourage $\{(f(y),g(y))|y\in Y\}$.\end{ddd}
+We consider two maps in $\BC$. \begin{ddd} We let $X//(f,g)$ denote the set $X$ with the bornology induced from the bornology of $X$ and the coarse structure generated by the coarse structure of $X$ and the entourage $\{(f(y),g(y))|y\in Y\}$.\end{ddd}

-If $f$ and $g$ are bornological maps, i.e., maps sending bounded sets to bounded sets (note that this condition only depends on their equivalence classes in $\BC_{h}$), then this possibly bigger coarse structure is still compatible with the bornology and $X//(f,g)$ is again a bornological coarse space.
-In this case the identity map of underlying sets is a morphism $e:X\to X//(f,g)$ in $\BC$.
+If $f$ and $g$ are bornological maps, i.e., maps sending bounded sets to bounded sets (note that this condition only depends on their equivalence classes in $\BC_{h}$), then this possibly bigger coarse structure is still compatible with the bornology, and $X//(f,g)$ is again a bornological coarse space.
+In this case, the identity map of the underlying sets is a morphism $e:X\to X//(f,g)$ in $\BC$.

 \begin{lem} If $f$ and $g$ are bornological maps, then is a coequalizer diagram in $\BC_{h}$. \end{lem} \begin{proof} One checks in a straightforward manner that $q(e)$ has the desired universal property.
-See the proof of \cref{kopgwergwerfw} for a slighly more detailed analogous argument. \end{proof}
+See the proof of \cref{kopgwergwerfw} for a slightly more detailed analogous argument. \end{proof}

-Let $G$ be a group and $BG$ denote the category with one object with $G$ as endomorphisms. \begin{ddd} We define the functor such that underlying bornological space of $X//G$ is that of $X$ and the coarse structure is generated by the coarse structure of $X$ and the entourages $U_{g}:=\{(gx,x)\mid x\in X\}$ of $X$ for all $g$ in $G$. \end{ddd}
+Let $G$ be a group, and let $BG$ denote the category with one object having $G$ as its endomorphisms. \begin{ddd} We define the functor such that the underlying bornological space of $X//G$ is that of $X$, and the coarse structure is generated by the coarse structure of $X$ and the entourages $U_{g}:=\{(gx,x)\mid x\in X\}$ of $X$ for all $g$ in $G$. \end{ddd}

-One checks that the bornology on $X//G$ is compatible with the coarse structure so that the functor is well-defined.
+One checks that the bornology on $X//G$ is compatible with the coarse structure, so that the functor is well-defined.
 Note that every $g$ in $G$ acts on $X$ by an automorphism and is therefore bornological.

 \begin{lem} We have a canonical equivalence

 \end{lem} \begin{proof} Let $Y$ be in $\BC$ and $f:X\to Y$ be a morphism in $\BC$ such that $q(f)$ is $G$-invariant.
 We consider the diagram